LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Experimental Setup

 \subsection{Evaluation Metrics}

-The performance evaluation was comprehensively assessed from two complementary perspectives: Detection Accuracy and Computational Efficiency.
+The performance evaluation was conducted from two complementary perspectives, detection accuracy and computational efficiency.

-For accuracy, we adopted the Mean Average Precision (mAP), a standard metric in object detection.
-We report both mAP@0.5 (IoU threshold of 0.5) and mAP@0.5:0.95 (average over IoU thresholds from 0.5 to 0.95 with a step of 0.05).
-These metrics evaluate not only the presence of objects but also the precision of their localization and orientation.
-Given the safety-critical nature of maritime surveillance, minimizing false negatives is paramount.
-Thus, we also analyzed Precision and Recall to provide a holistic view of the model's detection performance.
+For detection accuracy, we adopted Mean Average Precision (mAP), a standard metric in object detection.
+We report both mAP\textsubscript{50} (at an IoU threshold of 0.5) and mAP\textsubscript{50:95} (averaged over IoU thresholds from 0.5 to 0.95 in steps of 0.05).
+These metrics assess not only object localization but also the precision of orientation estimation in the OBB setting.
+We additionally report Precision and Recall to provide a more complete picture of detection behavior.

-To assess operational feasibility in resource-constrained environments such as satellite or drone onboard systems, we measured computational efficiency using Giga Floating-point Operations Per Second (GFLOPs), the number of trainable parameters, and pure inference time per image (in milliseconds), excluding pre-processing and post-processing overheads.
+For computational efficiency, we measured Giga Floating-Point Operations (GFLOPs), the number of trainable parameters, and the pure inference time per image (in milliseconds), excluding pre- and post-processing overhead.